tannerrobinaugh/Salesforce-Deployment-Generator/README.md

 ### Deployment Directory Name

 This setting indicates what the deployment directory should be called.
 This value is a string and will be referenced throughout the extension.
-It is recommend that whatever you call this directory be added to your .gitignore file
+It is recommended that whatever you call this directory be added to your .gitignore file

 **Note:** If you run the generate deployment command, then change the directory name, and then finally try to deploy, you will run into errors.